 WordPress handles everything on your website, from the content and assets on the page to the actual rendering of the page and its front-end appearance when a user requests it from the server.
 WordPress aims to be the only product you need for your website to function and serve content.

-Prismic, which is a headless website builder, on the other hand, isn’t concerned with how you're rendering the content; you can use any one of the many supported tools and frameworks.
+Prismic, which is a headless page builder, on the other hand, isn’t concerned with how you're rendering the content; you can use any one of the many supported tools and frameworks.
 Instead, what Prismic is concerned about is the content, the experience of editing the content, and the process of delivering the content as fast as possible via an API.
 That means that you can use the most optimized technologies to build your front end, without the constraints of a CMS.

 Understanding the headless ecosystem